calista95/CS-372/README.md

 gcc -o client chatclient.c
 ```

-Now that you have an executable file, type the following line, followed by your hostname and four digit port number of the server that is currently running
+Now that you have an executable file client, type the following line, followed by your hostname and four digit port number of the server that is currently running
 For example, to run the client on local host 127.0.0.1 and port 9999, type in
 ```
 client 127.0.0.1 9999